Andrew-Jones657/andrew-jones657.github.io/Missouri_Redistricting_2022.md

 <script src="./files/CDs/MO_CDs_13_23.js" > </script> <br>

 <h3> What does the Future hold? </h3> <br>

+<p> Predicting future apportionment changes is no easy feat, though Missouri appears to be on course to hold steady and maintain its eight congressional districts.
+How the congressional districts change is difficult to discern, as it will be highly dependent on political control of state government
+in the next decade. </p> <br>

 <p> This article is still under construction </p> <br> <br>